 This idea is for my fellow biology teacher friends!
 It seems like every year the day after Halloween all you do is hear rustling of candy wrappers begin opened during class.
 It's a battle I've stopped trying to fight.
 Instead of saying "put away the candy," tell them to get it out!
 Have students pull out their candy, lay it on their desks, and classify it and make a cladogram.
 You will have some students that don't bring in candy, so I bring in my leftover candy from home.
 It's a win-win: students get to learn while eating candy, and I don't eat all the leftovers and save myself some time at the gym!

 If you are teaching genetics, another fun biology lab is to do a DNA extraction.
 I typically use strawberries, but during Halloween try extracting pumpkin DNA instead!

 If you teach ASTRONOMY

-Glow sticks are readily available at the stores around halloween and are great for demonstrating chemical reactions.
+Glow sticks are readily available at the stores around Halloween or can be purchased on Amazon.
+They are great for demonstrating chemical reactions.
 They are also great for teaching the concept that hotter and larger stars shine the brightest.
 Give students 3 glow sticks, have them place one in a beaker of ice water, one in a beaker of room temperature water, and one in a beaker of hot water.
 Have them compare the luminosity of the 3 glow sticks over a span of 10-15 minutes.

 If you teach CHEMISTRY

+Nothing says Halloween like some spooky bubbling potions!
 One of the best parts of teaching chemistry is getting to play with dry ice!
 In this lab activity, students explore phase changes and sublimation while comparing the change in mass of dry ice in water vs. regular ice in water.
 I have students use triple beam balances instead of electronic scales because it is good practice for them to adjust the hanging masses and practice their measurement skills.